upscalesoftware/doctrine-value-object-bundle/README.md

 Symfony Bundle for Doctrine Value Object
 ========================================

-This library wraps [yokai/doctrine-value-object](https://github.com/yokai-php/doctrine-value-object) in a bundle to simplify its use in Symfony projects.
+This package wraps [yokai/doctrine-value-object](https://github.com/yokai-php/doctrine-value-object) in a bundle to simplify its use in Symfony projects.

 **Features:**
 - Zero config setup